 Traction

-This uniform rubber is our biggest con: it offers consistent performance, but the outsoles don’t have specialized zones for specific situations.
-More technical hiking shoes often have a super tacky tread area at the heel for braking on steep descents, or a high-performing rubber composite beneath the toes and forefoot for better grip on ascents, but the Peregrines don’t.
+This uniform rubber is our biggest con.
+The outsoles provide consistent performance but don’t have specialized zones for specific situations.
+More technical hiking shoes often have heel braking on steep descents or a high-performing rubber composite beneath the toes and forefoot for better grip on ascents.
+The Peregrines don’t.
+That means they can feel a bit slippery on slick rocks, packed, steep dirt, and wet surfaces.

 Weight

-The Saucony Peregrine 14s weigh only 10.5 ounces per shoe, putting them in the top three lightest models we tested.
-Their airy, breathable mesh uppers and streamlined construction are perfect for anyone whose top priorities are breathability and ultralight footwear.
+The Saucony Peregrine 14 weighs only 9.4 ounces per shoe – the lightest model we tested.
+The airy mesh uppers and streamlined construction are perfect for hikers whose top priorities are breathability and weight savings.
 The result of such a featherlight design is a nimble, agile, and fast pair of shoes that perform consistently over long miles.
-Whether you need the lightest footwear for a weekend backpacking trip or a long-distance hike, the Peregrine 14s are as light as it gets for trail runners.
+When Senior Gear Analyst Ian Krammer is heading out for a 20 to 30 mile summer hike in the Rockies, these are one of his go-to shoes for a comfortable, lightweight ride from sunrise to sunset.

 Durability